yujinrobot/roscreate/README.md

 ## Tutorial

 This shows how to use the scripts to build a stack/cpp package catkin style.
+It is configured to work on ubuntu precise with the ros fuerte sources.

+    > sudo apt-get install python-pip
+    > sudo pip install --upgrade roscreate

 ### Prep Workspace